dyhes/zulip/templates/zerver/help/setting-up-zulip-for-a-class.md

 ### Roles and permissions

-Zulip offers [several levels of permissions based on user roles](/help/roles-and-permissions).
+Aloha offers [several levels of permissions based on user roles](/help/roles-and-permissions).
 Here are some recommendations for how to assign roles and permissions for a class.

-#### Recommended roles and permissions for a single-class Zulip organization
+#### Recommended roles and permissions for a single-class Aloha organization

 | Who                                 | Role                                           |
 | ----------------------------------- | ---------------------------------------------- |